 Some teachers I know create an actual teaching uniform for themselves.
 Some wear the same uniforms as their students: polo shirt and khakis, or whatever the school has assigned.
 Personally, I would get bored by that, but it sure does simplify things!

 Other teachers design a uniform of sorts for themselves: They own 3-4 pairs of the same black pants, the same shirt in a bunch of different colors, and just rotate through them.
 You can always make it more interesting with jewelry or scarves.

 Another way to do this is by picking a super limited color palette that takes all the decision making out.
-I heard Christina Costa of Teach Like a Girl talking about this once — she only wears white, black, gray, and denim.
+I heard Christina Costa talking about this once — she only wears white, black, gray, and denim.
 That’s not just to teach in: those are literally the only colors she buys or wears.
 What’s really cool is that I follow her on Instagram and I see what she’s wearing almost daily because of her Instagram stories, and until she announced that she has a minimalist wardrobe, I truly had no idea.
 I never noticed she was wearing the same handful of colors over and over again.